kergoth/dotfiles/zsh/plugins/syntax-highlighting/tests/README.md

 If a test sets `$skip_test` to a non-empty string, the test will be skipped with the provided string as the reason.

 3.
+If a test sets `$fail_test` to a non-empty string, the test will be skipped with the provided string as the reason.

+4.
 If a test sets `unsorted=1` the order of highlights in `$expected_region_highlight` need not match the order in `$region_highlight`.

-4.
+5.
 Normally, tests fail if `$expected_region_highlight` and `$region_highlight` have different numbers of elements.
-Tests may set `$expected_mismatch` to an explanation string (like `$todo`) to avoid this and mark the cardinality check as todo.
+To mark this check as expected to fail, tests may set `$expected_mismatch` to an explanation string (like `$todo`);
+this is useful when the only difference between actual and expected is that actual has some additional, superfluous elements.
+This check is skipped if the `$todo` component is present in any regular test point.

 **Note**: `$region_highlight` uses the same `"$i $j $style"` syntax but interprets the indexes differently.